 The philosophy of the mathematics program in the Upper School is reflected in its goals, which are to provide the student with the information and skills necessary for advanced work in mathematics and the sciences, real world problem solving, critical thinking, and making sensible, responsible decisions in a highly technological society.

-Course offerings include Geometry in Form III, Algebra II in Form IV, Precalculus in Form V, and AP Calculus AB and Applied Calculus in Form VI, although some students may take a different sequence of courses because of acceleration.
-A course in statistics and Mathematics & Money may be offered some years.
+Course offerings include Geometry in Form III, Algebra II in Form IV, Precalculus in Form V, and Advanced Placement Calculus AB and Applied Calculus in Form VI, although some students may take a different sequence of courses because of acceleration.
 Courses are generally offered at two levels: a standard (B) level and an accelerated (A) level.

-This is a standard course in Euclidean geometry covering the following topics:. parallelism and perpendicularity, triangle properties and congruence, similarity, right triangles (including right-triangle trigonometry), circles, and surface areas and volumes (plane figures and solids).
+This is a standard course in Euclidean geometry covering the following topics: parallelism and perpendicularity, triangle properties and congruence, similarity, right triangles (including right-triangle trigonometry), circles, and surface areas and volumes (plane figures and solids).
 Two-column proofs are introduced and used extensively.
-Geometer’s Sketchpad (computer software program) is utilized on a regular basis.
+Geometer’s Sketchpad (a computer software program) is utilized on a regular basis to let students develop conjectures about various properties of geometric figures.
 Coordinate geometry is integrated into all of the aforementioned topics of study.
-Text (ebook): “Geometry”, McGraw Hill Education.
+Text (ebook): Geometry, McGraw Hill Education.

-The skills and concepts learned in Algebra I are re ned and expanded in Algebra II.
-Linear and Quadratic functions, complex numbers, relations and functions, variation, radicals, polynomial functions, rational functions, and exponential and logarithmic functions are a few of the topics studied.
-Word problems receive considerable attention.
+The skills and concepts learned in Algebra I are refined and expanded in Algebra II.
+Linear and quadratic functions, complex numbers, relations and functions, variation, radicals, polynomial functions, rational functions, and exponential and logarithmic functions are among the topics studied.
+Word problems receive considerable attention within each topic.
 Graphing calculators (Ti-84 Plus), the use of which is integral to the course-work, are required of all students.
-Text (ebook): Sullivan: Intermediate Algebra 3/e.
+Text (ebook): Rockswold: Algebra and Trigonometry 6th edition

-This course offers a brief review of exponential, logarithmic, polynomial, rational, and trigonometric functions followed by a detailed study of the concepts of calculus: limits, derivatives and integrals.
-Real-world applications, including a special focus on rectilinear motion, are emphasized throughout.
+After a very brief review of exponential, logarithmic, polynomial, rational, and trigonometric functions the course offers a detailed study of the concepts of calculus: limits, derivatives, integrals, and and their uses.
+Some real-world applications, including those in business, physics, and other sciences, are emphasized throughout the course.
 Graphing calculators (TI-84 Plus), the use of which is essential to the course-work, are required of all students.
-Text (ebook) Lial, Calculus with Applications, 10th Edition, Pearson.
+Text (ebook) Lial, Calculus with Applications, 11th Edition, Pearson.